NickyMeuleman/nicky-blog/src/pages/CSS-selecting/index.md

 ```

 The **up-caret** selects any element with an attribute that **starts with** the given value.
-Remember: this wouldn't work if any classes came before `really-fast-driver` and `really-slow-driver` respectively!
+Remember: this wouldn't work if `really-fast-driver` and `really-slow-driver` weren't the first in the list of classes!

 ```css
 div[class|="really"] {